nasa/fprime/docs/Tutorials/CrossCompilation/Tutorial.md

 <a name="Configuring for Cross-Compilers"></a>
 ## 2. Configuring for Cross-Compilers

-In this section we will configure the installed compilers to be used to generate F' binaries to be run on Embedded Arm Linux.
+In this section we will configure the installed compilers to generate F' binaries to be run on Embedded Arm Linux.

 <a name="Loading CMake Files"></a>
 ## 2.1 Loading CMake Files

-In the Introduction section (hyperlink) for this tutorial the ARM Linux cross-compilers were installed.
-However, the F' CMake systemw ill need the appropriate integration files to build.
+In the [Installing the Toolchain section](#13-installing-the-toolchain) for this tutorial the ARM Linux cross-compilers were installed.
+However, the F' CMake system will need the appropriate integration files to build.
 These files are called "CMake Toolchain".
 There is an F' package that provides cross-compiler integration for standard ARM Linux cross-compilers (i.e. those provided as binary downloads from ARM).